axians/microServiceBus.docs/nav/_integration/working-with-incident-policies.md

 When *Nodes* come offline a workflow will be triggered which does the following:
 1. Create an incident in *ServiceNow* (error code 90001)
 2. After 10 minutes, check if the *Node* is still offline
-3. If the *Node* is still offline, update the status of the *ServiceNow* incident to *In Process*, otherwise close the incident.
+3. If the *Node* is still offline, update the status incident to *In Process*, otherwise close the incident.

-## System error codes
+## Supported triggers ans error codes

 | Error code        | Description |
  | -------------- |-------------|